This post may contain affiliate links, please see the privacy policy for details.

 For more detailed instructions with weights and measurements, jump to the printable recipe card.

-Add aromatics to broth: Sauté butter, rice wine vinegar, garlic, and shallot, then add to the broth.
+Add the aromatics: Cook the butter, rice wine vinegar, shallot and garlic, then stir them into the lobster broth.

 Substitutions and Variations